Updated February 2019

 My name is Kristen and I’m the Fashion Editor here at Lucie’s List.
 I’ve picked the best of the best for you — having crawled through hundreds of items across countless websites — reading all the reviews (I should’ve counted leggings alone – let me tell you there are a lot!).
 I also crowdsourced amongst fashion industry mommas and pooled in votes from our audiences across Social Media platforms to hear what others feel are the best items for a pulled together athleisure look.
 We update this list monthly to ensure it’s current.

 Let’s begin with bottoms — listed in order of price (low to high), with plus-size at the bottom of each category ~

 The Gap has a number of fabulous maternity leggings, offered in both low rise and full tummy panel options – based on your preference.
 I found the most long-term support from the “full panel” style, so I purchased this crop style for the “between seasons” and wore them frequently.

 These come up super high, which is perfect for those big bumps.
 Reviewers rave these leggings keep their fabric integrity, which can be an issue for some of the budget styles.

-Available in black and charcoal, these comfy and highly-rated Motherhood Maternity leggings fit well, hold up in the wash and are VERY comfortable.
+These comfy and highly-rated Motherhood Maternity leggings fit well, hold up in the wash and are VERY comfortable.
 Come in sizes 1-3x.

-You may still be in need of some maternity shorts despite the fact that we are rolling into winter.
 These shorts are cute and comfy—they weren’t constricting through the thighs (as many shorts are), yet they still fit my growing waist.